 Day 13 - Sao Miguel

-Half day tour to Sete Cidades.
+Full day tour to Sete Cidades.
 Departure at 9:00am.
 Meet driver at hotel reception.
 Private car with English speaking driver/guide.
 After meeting your driver/guide in the hotel lobby, head west to one of the most awesome sights in the Azores, the twin caldeira lakes of Sete Cidades.
 The view from “Vista do Rei” (King’s View) high on the crater’s rim is stunning.
 Far below, next to the lakes, is the pretty village of Sete Cidades (Seven Cities, named for a mythical kingdom).
 Descend into the caldeira to visit the town.
 Before returning to Ponta Delgada, stop at a pineapple plantation.
 The Azores are not warm enough to grow pineapples in the open but they thrive in the greenhouses with careful cultivation methods.
 The pineapples are small but very sweet.
 Continue to the Fire Lake, the highest crater lake located in the center of the island, stop at Caldeira Velha, Ribeira Grande and return to Ponta Delgada.

 Day 14 - Sao Miguel